eliamue/foundations-prep-april-2021/04-from-hobbyist-to-professional-js-and-testing/notes/functions.md

 ===

+## Loose coupling

+Loosely coupled systems are like cars: you can easily replace parts without taking apart the whole thing!

+When we break our work into functions, we can replace pieces without having to change the base app.

 ## Pure functions

 If a function is like a machine that takes input, and (predictably) returns the same output every time it is run, it is called pure function.